Who Industrial Nature is, in one sentence

 A current, third‑party verified EPD swaps conservative default factors for measured impacts, which helps design teams compare apples with apples and keep shortlisted products in play.
 The International EPD System’s footprint keeps growing, with more than 18,000 valid EPDs reported and 9,395 new EPDs published in 2025, a clear signal that transparency is now table stakes, not window dressing (EPD International, 2025).

-Follow us for product-by-product EPD comparisons to see how IndiTherm stacks up against Thermafleece and Gutex.
+Follow us for a product-by-product analysis of the IndiTherm EPD and insights on how it stacks up against Thermafleece and Gutex.

 Product scope at a glance